 Furthermore, you can earn 10,000 bonus points after your first purchase and addition of an authorized user within the first three months.

 The Ritz-Carlton Half Moon Bay is a Tier 4 property

 The card has a $450 annual fee, which isn’t waived the first year.
 The annual fee on the card used to be $395, though the card now also comes with some other great perks, so I still consider this to be a net positive.

 This card comes with some very nice status perks for the first year, and through spending a certain amount on the card you can get status benefits for subsequent years as well:

-- Achieve Platinum status when you spend $75,000 on purchases every account year
+- Platinum Elite status when you spend $75,000 on purchases every account year

 Ritz-Carlton Rewards elite benefits include the following:

 As you can see, elite benefits with Ritz-Carlton aren’t nearly as rich as with other programs.
 The main benefits are that you get room upgrades, a points bonus, and guaranteed late check-out.
 Unfortunately you don’t receive club level upgrades or complimentary breakfast at Ritz-Carlton properties.
 If you want complimentary breakfast, you’ll want to book through American Express Fine Hotels & Resorts or Virtuoso.

 Still, you might score some nice upgrades for having status.